kishorkrishnak/kishorkrishnak/README.md

 </p>

 -------
--  ⚡ Kishor Krishna here, a computer science student.
+-  ⚡ Kishor Krishna here, a Full Stack Developer.
--  🍀 Interested in web development and GIS.
+-  🍀 Interested in Web Development and GIS.
 -  💭 Feel free to ask me about Javascript, React, and GIS/WebGIS.
 -  🍎 Know more about me at [kishorkrishna.dev](https://kishorkrishna.dev).
 -  🍿 Read my articles at https://medium.com/@kishorkrishna.